sebasvila/fif/content/en/posts/schaublin13-paint/index.md

 The machine has a three colors scheme.

-1. There is an «internal» coating that is used to protect the non visible interiors: the main casting interior, the internal faces of the sliding apron, etc. This is a kind of aluminium based coating of a thick aspect.
+1. There is an «internal» coating that is used to protect the hidden
+   interiors: the main casting interior, the internal faces of the sliding apron, etc. This is a kind of aluminium based coating of a thick feeling.
 I cannot precisely identify it.

 2. There is a plain grey that is used along the main column and support.
 The coating is non-sensible to the solvent test.
 Thus it is a king of resistent coating.
 It exhibits a good aspect apart from the chips tray, that is moderately affected by the use.
-The precise grey is a difficult matte.
+The precise grey is a difficult matter.
 For sure it is no RAL color according to may chart.

 3. There is also a hammered effect coating that is used along the